dev-kudli/eSecure/README.md

 # eSecure

-# Secure vehicles through just an App!
+# Secure vehicles with just a tap!

 This is a prototype of a vehicle security management using IOT and a mobile application.